iblameyuvraj/zentha-notes02/CONTRIBUTING.md

 Your contributions help make education more accessible and technology more powerful.

-For questions about contributing, please contact us at support@zentha.in
+For questions about contributing, please contact us at hi@zentha.in